boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 However like the curse/potty mouth check its fun so lets do it anyway.
 However to make this fair it really needs to be weighted based on the number of code lines to ensure it is closer to being a fair comparison.

 ### Whats the most complex file in each language?

 Once again these values are not directly comparable to each other, but it is interesting to see what is considered the most complex in each language.

 Some of these files are absolute monsters.
 For example consider the most complex C++ file [COLLADASaxFWLColladaParserAutoGen15PrivateValidation.cpp](https://github.com/KhronosGroup/OpenCOLLADA/blob/master/COLLADASaxFrameworkLoader/src/generated15/COLLADASaxFWLColladaParserAutoGen15PrivateValidation.cpp) which is 28.3 MB of compiler hell (and thankfully appears to be a generated file).

+**NB** Some of the links below MAY not translate 100% due to throwing away some information when I created the files.
+Most should work, but a few you may need to mangle the URL to resolve.

 | language | filename | complexity |
 | -------- | -------- | ----- |